Skip to Main Content

 • Blood work must be provided within 90 days of certification.
 Blood work must be specific to category (for example, a postpartum woman provides results of a blood test taken after delivery).

-Infants under age nine months
+Infants under age 9 months

 Enrollment